These Unique Portable Batting Cages In Easy Installing Kits

 Portable Batting Cages In A Kit With Bells & Whistles

-All of our kits come with an L Screen to protect the pitcher and the pitching machine.
-We even include a tie down kit to better anchor your cage outdoors, and rubber caps so your cage won't scratch floors if used indoors.
+All of our kits include an L screen to protect the pitcher and the pitching machine.
+This alone will save you a couple hundred dollars We even include a tie-down kit to better anchor your cage outdoors, and rubber end caps so your cage won’t scratch indoor gym or floor.

 With the exception of the EMT conduit poles, our cage kits come with everything you need to build a batting cage in less than one hour.

-"The portable cages and L-screens are GREAT.
-We are extremely happy!"
+“The portable batting cages and L-screens are GREAT.
+We are extremely happy!”

 – Kent Hollinger, Great Falls Grays 14U (Vienna, VA)